 World Journal of Pediatric Surgery (WJPS) strives to become one of the most credible, authoritative resources publishing significant findings and cutting-edge results in pediatric surgery.
-WJPS publishes high-quality original research, reviews, case reports and perspectives related to all aspects of pediatric surgery.
+WJPS publishes high-quality original research, reviews, and perspectives related to all aspects of pediatric surgery.

 The journal is particularly interested in interdisciplinary studies including, but not limited to, minimally invasive techniques, robotic surgery, molecular imaging, precision surgery, 3D printing, artificial intelligence, new materials and medical instruments.